Michigan: Geography

 The heavily forested Upper Peninsula is relatively mountainous in the west.
 The Porcupine Mountains, which are part of one of the oldest mountain chains in the world, rise to an altitude of almost 2,000 ft above sea level and form the watershed between the streams flowing into Lake Superior and Lake Michigan.
 The surface on either side of this range is rugged.
 The state's highest point, in the Huron Mountains northwest of Marquette, is Mount Arvon at 1979 ft.
 The peninsula is as large as Connecticut, Delaware, Massachusetts, and Rhode Island combined but has fewer than 330,000 inhabitants.
-They are sometimes called "Yoopers" (from "U.P.'ers"), and their speech (the "Yooper dialect") has been heavily influenced by the numerous Scandinavian and Canadian immigrants who settled the area during the lumbering and mining boom of the late 19th century.
+The people are sometimes called "Yoopers" (from "U.P.'ers"), and their speech (the "Yooper dialect") has been heavily influenced by the numerous Scandinavian and Canadian immigrants who settled the area during the lumbering and mining boom of the late 19th century.

 The Lower Peninsula is shaped like a mitten and many residents hold up a hand to depict where they are from.
 It is 277 mi long from north to south and 195 mi from east to west and occupies nearly two-thirds of the state's land area.
 The surface of the peninsula is generally level, broken by conical hills and glacial moraines usually not more than a few hundred feet tall.
 It is divided by a low water divide running north and south.
 The larger portion of the state is on the west of this and gradually slopes toward Lake Michigan.
 The highest point in the Lower Peninsula is either Briar Hill at 1705 ft, or one of several points nearby in the vicinity of Cadillac.
 The lowest point is the surface of Lake Erie at 571 ft.

 The geographic orientation of Michigan's peninsulas makes for a long distance between the ends of the state.
 Ironwood, in the far western Upper Peninsula, lies 630 mi by highway from Lambertville in the Lower Peninsula's southeastern corner.
 The geographic isolation of the Upper Peninsula from Michigan's political and population centers makes the region culturally and economically distinct.
-Frequent attempts to establish the Upper Peninsula as its own state called "Superior" have failed to gain traction.
+Frequent attempts to establish the Upper Peninsula as its own state have failed to gain traction.